IowaDave/pxt-makerbit-maze/README.md

 # pxt-makerbit-maze
 Interactive maze game for BBC micro:bit and MakerBit

 The script named "makerbit-maze.ts" is designed to be copied and pasted into the JavaScript frame of a MakeCode editor.
 Click on the file name.
 When it opens, click on the "Raw" link.
 Select all of the text, copy it, and paste it into the editor.  **Leave the editor in JavaScript mode.
-This is not designed to be a "blocks" program"**.
+This version is not designed to be a "blocks" program"**.

+*Maybe I'll develop some blocks from it in the future.
+For now, this file of 804 lines is the whole shebang.*

-You will need to import the MakerBit-touch extension for MakeCode, as this code uses the touchpins.
+You will need to import the MakerBit-touch extension into the MakeCode editor, as this code uses the MakerBit's touchpins.

 Make a game control panel.
 You will need: